surveyjs/survey-creator/docs/get-started-angular.md

 If you are looking for a quick-start application that includes all SurveyJS components, refer to the following GitHub repository: <a href="https://github.com/surveyjs/surveyjs_angular_cli" target="_blank">SurveyJS + Angular CLI Quickstart Template</a>.

+> In this guide, the terms "Form Builder" and "Survey Creator" are used interchangeably and both refer to the SurveyJS form building component for Angular.

 ## Install the `survey-creator-angular` npm Package

 Survey Creator for Angular consists of two npm packages: [`survey-creator-core`](https://www.npmjs.com/package/survey-creator-core) (platform-independent code) and [`survey-creator-angular`](https://www.npmjs.com/package/survey-creator-angular) (rendering code).
 Run the following command to install `survey-creator-angular`.
 The `survey-creator-core` package will be installed automatically as a dependency.